SquidDev-CC/FAQBot-CC/faqs/datapack.md

----
-title: Modifying the ROM with datapacks
+# Modifying the ROM with datapacks
-search: datapacks
----

 It's possible to modify ComputerCraft's ROM and bios with additional datapacks.